 - A Citi card or two

-- Fill in around the edges with cards from other banks (definitely the Discover It for that sweet Dublin!), or Barclaycard Red Aviator to get the bonus after a single purchase + annual fee payment
+- Fill in around the edges with cards from other banks, or Barclaycard Red Aviator to get the bonus after a single purchase + annual fee payment

 How different it would all be if I were starting over now.
 Funny to think about.
 A bit sad, too.